-After you've been credentialed, Checkr Customer Success will issue an email to your designated Admin for the account, inviting them to log into the Checkr Dashboard.
-Once logged in, this account admin may configure your account to fit your business needs.
+After Customer Success credentials your account, they email your designated account admin with an invitation to log in to the Checkr Dashboard.
+After the admin logs in, they can configure your account to fit your business needs.

 Enter contact and billing information

-Note: Some Checkr clients choose to use a shared inbox for most of these fields, enabling multiple people in your company to respond to these notifications.
+Some Checkr clients choose to use a shared inbox for most of these fields so that multiple people in your company can respond to these notifications.

-- Support email: Used by candidates to contact you if they need to supply evidence of rehabilitation or other context during the Adverse Action process.
+- Support email: Candidates use this address to contact you if they need to submit evidence of rehabilitation or other context during the adverse action process.

-- Billing email: Used by Checkr to contact you about invoices and other billing communication.
+- Billing email: Checkr uses this address to contact you about invoices and other billing communication.

-- Adverse action email: Used to send pre- and post- Adverse Action notices on your behalf to candidates.
-It's also the address that will receive undeliverable notices if an Adverse Action notice isn't deliverable to a candidate (for instance, if they have a mistyped email address on file).
+- Adverse action email: This address sends pre- and post-adverse action notices on your behalf to candidates.
+It's also the address that will receive undeliverable notices if an adverse action notice is undeliverable to a candidate (for instance, if they have a mistyped email address on file).

-- Technical Contact: Your primary point of contact to communicate with Checkr about technical issues or updates to the Checkr API.
+- Technical contact: This address is the primary person who will communicate with Checkr about technical issues or updates to the Checkr API.

-- Compliance Contact: Your primary point of contact to communicate with Checkr about compliance issues or updates.
-Checkr will also post the results of candidate disputes to this email (for example, if we changed the information on a report).
+- Compliance contact: This address is the primary person who will communicate with Checkr about compliance issues or updates.
+Checkr also posts the results of candidate disputes to this address (for example, if we changed the information on a report).

 Add and manage users

 Invite new users by entering their email address and clicking Invite.
-Once invited, you can change their permission level using the role drop-down menu.
-Assign multiple roles to individual users to customize their Dashboard access.
+After you invite candidates, you can change their permission level using the role menu.
+Assign multiple roles to individual users to customize their dashboard access.

-To learn more, see How do I invite or delete new users in my account?
+To learn more, refer to How do I invite or delete new users in my account?

-Use the Screenings Settings page to manage your Programs, Packages, Geos, and Positive Adjudication Matrix.
+Use the Screenings settings page to manage your programs, packages, geos (work locations), and Positive Adjudication Matrix.

-- Geos: Geos allow you to group candidates, screenings, or users by location, and help Checkr to determine the proper compliance rules to apply.
-For more information, see Geos: Segment candidates based on location in the Checkr Help Center.
+- Geos (work locations): Work locations allow you to group candidates, screenings, or users by location and help Checkr to determine the proper compliance rules to apply.
+For more information, refer to Geos: Segment candidates based on location in the Checkr Help Center.

-- Programs: Programs allow you to group screening Packages by job role (or, for staffing firms, for a certain client's requirements).
-Creating defined Programs lets you ensure that the right Screenings are executed for each job requirement.
-For more information, see Programs: Manage groups of similar candidates in the Checkr Help Center.
+- Programs: Programs allow you to group screening packages by job role (or, for staffing firms, for a certain client's requirements).
+Creating defined programs helps you ensure that the right screenings are executed for each job requirement.
+For more information, refer to Programs: Manage groups of similar candidates in the Checkr Help Center.

-- Positive Adjudication Matrix: allows you to define which types of charges you want to display on your background checks.
-Charges can be filtered by charge severity (misdemeanor vs. felony), dismissal status, and time elapsed since the disposition’s date.
-This allows you to make your hiring process more efficient and more compliant, by filtering out charges that you don’t wish to take into consideration when hiring.
-Once filtered, these charges (while still listed) will appear as Clear, rather than Consider, on your Reports.
+- Positive Adjudication Matrix: You can define which types of charges you want to display on your background checks.
+You can filter charges by charge severity (misdemeanor versus felony), dismissal status, and time since the disposition’s date.
+This process makes your hiring process more efficient and more compliant by filtering out charges that you don’t want to consider when hiring.
+After the charges are filtered, reports show the charges with the Clear status rather than Consider.

-For more information, see Positive Adjudication Matrix: Reduce bias and increase efficiency in the Help Center’s Features section.
+For more information, refer to Positive Adjudication Matrix: Reduce bias and increase efficiency in the Help Center’s Features section.
 Work with your Checkr Customer Success manager to enable this feature for your account.